Pan American-Grace Airways: Reainting the Panagra fleet

-First Jet Service in South America
+First jet service in South America

 Panagra entered the jet age in 1960 when it introduced new Douglas DC-8-31 jetliners.

 According to the Panagra system timetable dated July 15, 1966, the airline was operating DC-8 "El Inter Americano" jet service between various destinations in Latin America and Los Angeles (Los Angeles International Airport), Miami (MIA), New York City (JFK) and San Francisco (San Francisco International Airport).
 Panagra was still cooperating with National Airlines and Pan American World Airways with regard to their service between the U.S. and Latin America at this time.
 This timetable listed the following destinations served by Panagra in Central and South America: Antofagasta, Chile; Buenos Aires, Argentina; Cali, Colombia; Guayaquil, Ecuador; La Paz, Bolivia; Lima, Peru; Panama City, Panama; Quito, Ecuador; and Santiago, Chile.

-Braniff's South America Routes after 1983
+Braniff's South America routes after 1983

-Panagra merged with Braniff International Airways in 1967.
 Braniff operated the former Panagra routes to South America until 1982 when Eastern Air Lines purchased Braniff's South American operations.
 Beginning in 1990, these routes were then operated by American Airlines which had acquired them from Eastern.

-New Panagra Startup
+New Panagra startup

-The Panagra name was resurrected during the late 1990s when a new airline which billed itself as Panagra Airways operating Boeing 727-200 jetliners.
+The Panagra name was resurrected during the late 1990s when a new airline billed itself as Panagra Airways, operating Boeing 727-200 jetliners.